Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/chapter1/README.md

 #### Define Application Roles

-1. Still on the same app registration, select the **App roles** blade to the right.
+1. Still on the same app registration, select the **App roles** blade to the left.
 1. Select **Create app role**:
     - For **Display name**, enter a suitable name, for instance **TaskAdmin**.
     - For **Allowed member types**, choose **User**.